VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/filter-facet.md

 # FilterFacet ==~object~==

-The `FilterFacet` type represents a facet used for filtering search results.
+This type represents a facet used for filtering search results.

 ## Fields